 7th January 2019 – Brian Gane – “Morality, a Tale of Three Evolutions”

 After a short, accessible introduction to cosmic and biological evolution, Brian looked at the evolutionary origin of human morality in Africa and identified two sets of resulting instinct; in-group attitudes allowing small groups of hominids to survive through co-operation and the out-group attitude of tribalism.
 The in-group instincts have been reshaped with the growth of modern societies but have helped to make our world the most peaceful in human history.
-A refreshing journey into humanitarianism, deftly and humorously presented.
+A refreshing look at human behaviour, deftly and humorously presented.

 3rd December 2018 – Professor William Newman, University of Manchester